ranganathanlab/pySCA/docs/source/get_started.rst

 analyzed using a shell script (for an example, see `runAllNBCalcs.sh`).
 Following execution of the scripts, the pickle database can be loaded in an Jupyter notebook for visualizing the results and interpreting the data.
-Alternatively, the output of the analysis scripts can be saved as a Matlab workspace, and results plotted/analyzed in Matlab.
+Alternatively, the output of the analysis scripts can be saved as a MATLAB workspace, and results plotted/analyzed in MATLAB.
 Below we describe the five main analysis steps in more detail.